cert-manager/website/content/en/docs/installation/helm.md

   # --set installCRDs=true
 ```

-On the [cert-manager's ArtifactHub page](https://artifacthub.io/packages/helm/cert-manager/cert-manager) a full list of the available **Helm values** can be found.
+A full list of available Helm values is on [cert-manager's ArtifactHub page](https://artifacthub.io/packages/helm/cert-manager/cert-manager).

 The example below shows how to tune the cert-manager installation by overwriting the default Helm values: